SpawnID0000/spawn-decrypt/README.md

 ## Prerequisites

 - **Python 3.7+**
-- **Tkinter** (for `spawn-gui`): ensure your Python build includes Tcl/Tk support.
+- **Tkinter** (for `spawn-decrypt-gui`): ensure your Python build includes Tcl/Tk support.
 On macOS, the python.org installer bundles it; with pyenv you may need `brew install tcl-tk` and rebuild.
 - **MP4Box** (optional): for injecting original container data back into .m4a (if installed, available on $PATH).

 ## Installation